 When I began photography, it was with a regular-schmegular digital camera from a pawn shop.
 I would set up a makeshift studio in my closet with lamps from around the house and practice.
 I loved to edit in photoshop and try different concepts.
 After a while, I would work with other photographers and many of them encouraged me to keep creating.
 In my 8 years behind the camera I have worked with designers, beauty artists, stylists and talent agencies.
 Once I became a mother, I didn’t have much time to take photographs of other people and in turn fell in love with documenting my own journey of motherhood.
 As much as I love fashion and editorial styles of photography, I found something so profoundly beautiful in capturing the raw moments while I was in the middle of contractions, the tiny toes of my newborn, down to photographing the tantrums of toddlerhood.
 Photography became a way to express a world.

-My humble goal as a photographer is to be the narrator of a story.
+As a photographer I simply want to be the narrator of a story.